On the canonical bundle formula in positive characteristic: Property in positive characteristic

-Likewise the approach to the canonical bundle formula in characteristic $0$, the idea is to find a class of fibrations for which it is easier to get positivity properties of the moduli part.
-Then, we want to reduce to this case.
-The first idea in the field was to use some standard normal crossing assumptions, in this way it is possible to apply variation of Hodge structures to prove nefness of the moduli part.
-The authors of \cite{positivity} introduce instead the notion of property $(\ast)$.
-When a fibration satisfies this property, the moduli part coincides with the canonical divisor of the foliation associated with the fibration.
-At this point, instead of using variation of Hodge structures, we can use the birational geometry of the foliation to get the desired positivity.
+The main idea behind the proof of positivity of the moduli part consists of two steps.
+First, we find a class of fibrations for which it is easier to get the result.
+Then, we reduce to this case with a birational modification.
+The authors of \cite{positivity} introduce the notion of Property $(\ast)$: when a fibration satisfies this property, the moduli part coincides with the canonical divisor of the foliation associated with it.
+In this context, we can use the birational geometry of the foliation to get the desired positivity.